-With the rise in popularity of humanist weddings in Scotland, more and more people are choosing to come from all around the world to marry here, which is great news.
-It does mean, however, that I’m spending more and more time having to explain what’s involved in the paperwork, so here’s my version of the very detailed and helpful guide my friend Mary Wallace gives on her website, Your Big Day!
+With the rise in popularity of humanist weddings in Scotland, more and more people are choosing to come from all around the world to marry here, which is great news, but every so often someone asks this question:

 What do we need to do about the legal procedures?

 Two words: follow them!
 They’re quite straightforward, but they do need a bit of explaining, so here goes.